Thriving after Childhood Cancer

 What happens during a visit to the Penn State Health Children’s Hospital Childhood Cancer Survivorship Clinic?

-In this multidisciplinary clinic, survivors meet with a physician, survivorship clinic coordinator, social worker, neuropsychologist and cancer geneticist.
+In this multidisciplinary clinic, survivors meet with a physician, survivorship clinic coordinator, social worker, neuropsychologist and cancer genetic counselor.
 Visits include:

 - Personalized education about the survivor’s cancer therapy and risk for late effects.
 Survivors receive an individualized treatment summary outlining total chemotherapy, radiation, surgeries and other interventions during treatment.